Dixie Garage

-Dixie Garage, also known as the Nash Garage, is a historic automobile repair shop located at West Baden Springs, Orange County, Indiana.
+Dixie Garage, also known as the Nash Garage, is a historic automobile repair shop located at West Baden Springs, Indiana.
 It was built between 1918 and 1920, and is a large one-story, brick building with a barrel vaulted roof.
 It is square in plan and features curved parapets and corner piers.
 Inside the building is a two-story, concrete block structure.
 The building housed an automobile repair shop until the late 1930s, after which it housed a skating rink, bottling plant, and wood manufacturer.

 It was listed on the National Register of Historic Places in 2001.